11 smart moves to help your money last in retirement

 The biggest secret lies long before retirement

 Falling into the consumption trap can kill anyone's chances to make it through retirement.
 It's tough enough to save what's needed for retirement.
 Poor spending habits are a key factor.
 Those trying to save enough to retire would be wise to remember that their future selves will appreciate their restraint in their younger years.
 It's a simple concept, but often hard to execute.

 Have a realistic expectation of how long you'll live

-be, and the less likely you will outlive your assets!
+In either case, the more accurate your life expectancy projection, the more accurate your retirement plan will be, and the less likely you will outlive your assets!

 Have a stash of cash and bonds

 Keep a certain amount of your investment portfolio in cash and bonds, like one to three years of cash in the bank and an additional three to five years of investments in bonds to cover living expenses.
 Here's why: If the stock market craters, a person with five to 10 years of living expenses in cash and bonds can not only cover their expenses, but also preserve their investment portfolio as they are not forced to sell their stocks at temporarily low values.
 This strategy helps to provide peace of mind.